vimser/vimser/README.md

 👋 Hi, I’m Victor, nice to meet you.

-I’m interested in learning about coding, focusing on data analises for bioinformatics studies and as gaming developing as a hobby.
+I’m interested in learning about coding, focusing on data analises for bioinformatics studies and gaming developing as a hobby.

 I’m currently learning the basics of python.